nibanks/quic-disable-encryption/draft-banks-quic-disable-encryption.md

 If successfully negotiated, all packets that would normally be encrypted with the 1-RTT key are instead sent as cleartext; both header and packet protections are disabled.

+# Negotiating the Extension

+The payload sent in the transport parameter by the client, along with any other information the server has about the client (such as IP address) may be used to negotiate the extension on the server side.
+The TP payload could be considered a key or identifier used by the server to verify the client should be allowed to disable encryption.
+These additional security measures are optional, but RECOMMENDED to ensure encryption is not accidentally enabled when it should not be.

 # Disabling 1-RTT Encryption